MDS-007-52/ShinySingleFit/README.md

 FM mode is approach when the frequency of the radiation source oscillates between two close values, which leads to the corresponding oscillations of the spectrometer signal.
-The amplitude of these oscillations is proportional to the absoption differenve between two mentoned frequency values.
-The difference between former two options is due to the fact that RAD spectrometer (radioacousic detector) produces signal proportional to the power absorbed by the molecules, while video spectrometer produces signal proportional to the leftover power passed through the gas.
+The amplitude of these oscillations is proportional to the absorption difference between two mentioned frequency values.
+The difference between former two options is due to the fact that RAD spectrometer (radio-acoustic detector) produces signal proportional to the power absorbed by the molecules, while video spectrometer produces signal proportional to the leftover power passed through the gas.

 For recording type (col 6) value of 0 the deviation (col 5) should be set to 0 (this value is not used anyway).
-For col 6 values of 1 and 2, the col 5 value should be non-zero and set to the frequency deviation value used in FM mode for the corresponding recording.
+For col 6 values of 1 and 2, the col 5 value should be non-zero and set to the frequency deviation value used in FM mode for the corresponding recording (in the same units that frequency is measured in the recorded spectra).